January 8, 2024

 It might not be your goal to start a revenue stream through posting job ads but it sure is a great way to keep people engaged.

-Even passive onlookers are interested to see what’s on the market, what competitors are paying, and even just what responsibilities are included in roles like theirs.
+Even passive onlookers are interested in seeing what’s on the market, what competitors are paying, and even just what responsibilities are included in roles like theirs.
+They might not want to spend time exploring job search websites like Jooble and Glassdoor, but likely won't mind community job updates.

 Then there are those who are looking for a new role and your community could be the place where hirers and candidates come together.
 When you group jobs and people together in the same community, you get far superior results to a public job board.